SCORE (software): Commercial development

-SCORE version 1 was released in 1987 by Passport Designs and updated to version 2 in August 1988.
+Example PostScript output from SCORE versions 1 and 2, when the only text fonts available were internal versions of Bodoni, and before Schott's symbol designs were incorporated.
+Compare with the version of this file created by SCORE 3 further down the article.

 The German music publisher Schott Music began using SCORE in 1988 and their in-house engraving typefaces became the basis for SCORE's symbol library.
 Version 2 also introduced the use of PostScript Type 1 fonts for page text.

 In 1988, Passport Designs sent their programmer Perry Devine to work with Smith to make the program more user-friendly.
 They also hired professional engraver William Holab (music editor at G. Schirmer, Inc.) to rewrite the manuals, resulting in the release of version 3.0 in 1990.
+SCORE 3 allowed for 32 staves and 1420 items per file, and a maximum vector limit of 31,000.